 If we take planning of a systems design as an example, this means that we need to plan short-, middle-, and long-term, no matter if there are one or many persons in the organization doing the job.
 This means that we always need to follow the organizational principles for activities (especially logic and complexity theory) valid in the context.
 If we are only one person in the organization, we still need to add the organizational principles regarding to reduce the complexity by using documented information (text, pictures, diagrams, structures, etc.).
 If we are many people in the organization, we need to structure all the people, but not anyhow, since now we also need to add the organizational principles for people that regards, 5 (Miller’s number/Chinese Wisper, 15, 150, etc.).
 So, in the end our systems design needs to be built on all the organizational principles needed for a certain context, but to be able to make a valid systems design of our way of working that is proper already from start, we need to use our experience, knowledge, common sense and critical thinking, so that we in the end will have a flourishing organization fulfilling our organizational purpose.

-Deduction: Since the root causes always are non-fulfilled science, and symptoms never can be directly solved, this means that the only way to eliminate the root causes to organizational problems, is to make a new systems design of the way of working, that fulfils the (needed) science.
+Deduction: When the root causes are non-fulfilled science, and since symptoms never can be directly solved, this means that the only way to eliminate the root causes to organizational problems, is to make a new systems design of the way of working, that fulfils all the (needed) science for the system.

 This means that if we compare system analysis and systems design of organizations, the heavy part is on the systems design, where we are looking for the solution that eliminates the found symptoms in the analysis phase.
 This means that for organizational systems design, the competencies of system analysis and systems design, should never be separated into different disciplines/people.
 This due to the fact of the needed transdisciplinary perspective of the organization, instead of trying to go into the details of the different individuals, groups, teams, team of teams or departments of the organization, which will lead to sub-optimization.